riceissa/issarice.com/wiki/math-explanations.md

 Personally I find a lot of tutorial-based explanations difficult to follow because I can't keep a lot of things in my head at once, unless I'm the one generating the thoughts (for instance, when I'm programming I can keep many variables fresh in my mind, but when I'm reading someone else's code I find it difficult to do the same).
 I wish more [variable/term tables](https://machinelearning.subwiki.org/wiki/Summary_table_of_probability_terms#Table) were given in math explanations so that if one forgets the context one can periodically look it up again without scrolling all over the place.

+Actually though, I suspect it's not the tutorial format that is the problem, but rather the tutorial-writer's too-high expectations of the tutorial-reader.
+If the writer took the effort to break things down more and to have e.g. Anki cards available to help the reader, then I think a tutorial format would still be the best way to learn.

 Being clear about ontology helps, I think, and helps to avoid confusing exposition.
 Something I don't like is when $\frac{dy}{dx}$ is treated both as a function and as a variable.
-In my world, variables cannot change once you assign them once.
+In my world, variables cannot change once you assign them a value.
 It doesn't make sense to talk about "let $x=3$ and see what happens as $x$ increases", because everything is static.
 If you want to talk about changes, you define a *static* lookup table, i.e. a function.
 And a function is not some machine that computes outputs from inputs; it is just a graph.
+Of course, once you learn the subject, you can freely go between various mental images (including ones that would be confusing to a beginner).

 Maybe it makes sense for some people to think of variables as changing, but the fact remains that you *can* formalize this in logic without any moving parts.